Coming up next, our final news roundup and information overload hour.

 Yes.

-Uh there's been published polls where she's an incumbent.
+There's been published polls where she's an incumbent.

-I helped Lee Zelden last time.
+I helped Lee Zeldon last time.

-We hit a wall, we ran close.
+We ran close.

-We needed Democrats to basically we needed a couple more points for the Democrats to switch.
+We needed Democrats to basically, we needed a couple more points for the Democrats to switch.

 She almost got beat last time, and now she's done an even worse job.

-When you're an incumbent running in the mid-40s, that's where uh Mario Cuomo was when he lost in New York.
+When you're an incumbent running in the mid-40s, that's where Mario Cuomo was when he lost in New York.

 You're in trouble because the majority of New Yorkers don't want to vote for you.

-They want they want to elect somebody else.
+They want to elect somebody else.

-So the state is the has lost too many Republicans.
+The state has lost too many Republicans.

-It's a very different error.
+It's a very different era.

 I think it's an uphill battle.

-I don't doubt your your polling.
+I don't doubt your polling.

-I think it would be very close if you're saying it's doable.
+I think it would be very close.

-Uh I believe you.
+If you're saying it's doable, I believe you.

-Um, I have to leave it here though.
+I have to leave it here, though.

-Uh John McLaughlin, Jim McLaughlin, appreciate you both.
+John McLaughlin, Jim McLaughlin, appreciate you both.

-Uh, thank you for shedding some light on all of this for everybody.
+Thank you for shedding some light on all of this for everybody.

 I hope people understand it.

-It's 800-941-SEAN if you want to be a part of the program.
+It's 800-941-Sean, if you want to be a part of the program.

 Didn't the IRS scandal and the NSA atrocities convince you?